 Intended to be a lightweight rain shell for road riders, this is designed with all those requirements in mind.
 The jacket is a sleek race fit, with a curved drop tail, it's made from a soft silky slightly stretchy waterproof fabric.

-Vulpine's Cotton Rain jacket is made from Epic Cotton, a fabric created by applying a microscopic silicon coating to the cotton before weaving, this makes the Epic perform like ordinary cotton in that it breathes well because air can escape though the holes in the weave, but it's also water and wind-resistant.
+Vulpine's Original Rain jacket is made from Epic Cotton, a fabric created by applying a microscopic silicone coating to the cotton before weaving,.
+This makes the Epic perform like ordinary cotton in that it breathes well because air can escape though the holes in the weave, but it's also water and wind-resistant.

 Rather than a DWR coating, as used on waterproof jackets, which is merely a treatment applied to the surface of the fabric, the Sportful fabric has tiny nano-filaments of silicone integrated within the structure of the fabric ( a bit like the Vulpine jacket above).
 So it's there for ever, and isn't going to wear out over time.

 The Grip Grab Arctic Overshoes are a great example of you need when the UK sees temperatures below freezing.
 You need decent overshoes, and these provide excellent insulation and very effective waterproofing.

 As well as being both warm and waterproof, these overshoes are very durable.
 The stitching is strong across the body of the shoe and the toe and rear of the shoes are fitted with rubberised and hardened grippers.
 These add to the already impressive durability.

 When the cold and wet hits, these Shimano S3000R NPU overshoes, with their thick neoprene construction and water resistant coating, provide the necessary barrier to the elements and insulation to keep you pedalling happy circles and not frozen squares.

 If you suffer with cold feet in the winter months read on as Caratti's Deep Winter Overshoes are among the most insulated we've tried.
 Their waterproofing and build quality is impressive too.